Currently, we have eight permanent exhibits open to the public:

 THE BIRD GALLERY

 The museum's permanent display of the ornithological collection includes a selection of the 2,300 birds acquired through the Museums founder, Dr. Everhart and his colleague Colonel L.A.
 Watres, as well as four dioramas showing area birds and animals in their natural settings.
-Most of the birds on display are from North America, including water birds, such as ducks, geese, and loons; shore birds like the sandpiper and plover; land birds such as pheasants, grouse, and partridges; a wide variety of birds of prey including eagles, hawks, owls and falcons; and a myriad of song birds and woodpeckers.
-Extinct and endangered species of birds such as the Passenger Pigeon, Whooping Crane, and the Ivory-billed Woodpecker.
-The display also includes many exotic birds such as peacocks, Birds of Paradise, and parrots from South America India, Australia, and Papua New Guinea.
+Most of the birds on display are from North America including water birds, such as ducks, geese, and loons; shore birds like the sandpiper and plover; land birds such as pheasants, grouse, and partridges; a wide variety of birds of prey including eagles, hawks, owls and falcons; and a myriad of song birds and woodpeckers.
+Extinct and endangered species of birds such as the Passenger Pigeon, Whooping Crane, and the Ivory-Billed Woodpecker are also featured.
+The display also includes many exotic birds such as peacocks, birds of paradise, and parrots from South America, India, Australia, and Papua New Guinea.

 Installation view of the Life Though Time Gallery